gregvish/grepunch/README.md

 # grepunch
 ## A tool for GRE hole punching

-_Warning_: This won't work for all NATs.
-(Only for some subset of symmetric NATs).
+_Warning_: This won't work for all NATs (only for some subset of symmetric NATs).
 So far only few have been tested, but most worked.

 This tool enables direct peer-to-peer communication between 2 machines, each located behind a different **Symmetric NAT**, if both NATs support GRE traffic.
 The various types of NAT are described here: https://en.wikipedia.org/wiki/Network_address_translation#Methods_of_translation